GoopSoftware/Learning-Python-Projects/README.md

 - WASD movement
 - Object Collision

-## This project was devloped by Jacob Reschke https://github.com/goopSoftware/
+## This project was devloped by Goop Software https://github.com/goopSoftware/